ahmadshuraih/LB-Tester/readme.md

 #### Attributes:

+> - [ server: string ]: number[] //The host:port string assigned to the server as a key.

+### MultiTimeSpentList

+This object contains list of the servers that has been tested for time usage with lists of each server time usage to be logged or plotted.

+#### Attributes:

-> - [ server: string ]: number[] //The host:port string assigned to the server as a key.s
+> - [ server: string ]: number[] //The host:port string assigned to the server as a key.